Entrepreneur Spotlight: Leah Wambui Built A Multi-Million Dollar Real Estate Empire From Nothing

-Wambui is an entrepreneur born and bred in Kenya.
-She has been through thick and thin throughout her life.
-At only 16 years old, Wambui was orphaned.
-This meant that life would not be the same again for the young girl.
+Wambui is an entrepreneur born and brought up in Kenya.
+At only 16 years old, she was orphaned.
+This was one of the lowest moments of her life.
 She managed to go through her high school education and passed with flying colors.
 The sky was the limit for her as far as education was concerned—so she thought.

 Unfortunately, Wambui was unable to continue with her education as she would have wished.
 She did not enroll in any university because she could not afford the tuition fees.
-However, instead of wallowing in her misery, she decided to move on with her life.
+However, instead of wallowing in misery and self-pity, she forged ahead with optimism.

 With the free time she had on her hands, she decided to look for a job.
-At last, she got some assistance from a kind relative and got a receptionist’s position.
-Her life was now on a positive trajectory and would not remain the same again.
+At last, she got some assistance from a kind relative and got a receptionist position.
+For the first time since the tragic death of her parents, she felt like she could be somebody again.

 A leap of faith into entrepreneurship

-Having set her mind on higher things, Wambui was not looking back.
+Inasmuch as her receptionist job was helping her to pay her bills, Wambui knew she could be so much more.
 Her desire for a better life led her to seek greener pastures.
-Finally, she quit her job as a receptionist because of the meager salaries she earned.
-She felt that starting her own business was the only way for her to better her life’s standard.
+Finally, she quit her job to start her own business as this was the only way for her to better her life.

 After much deliberation, she settled on starting a liquor store.
-She could not set her business in Nairobi, the Kenyan capital city, due to high expenses.
-However, with the help of her maternal aunt, she managed to start the business in the neighboring town of Kiambu where she could afford.
+She could not set up her business in Nairobi due to the high cost.
+However, with the help of her maternal aunt, she managed to start the business in the neighboring town of Kiambu where she could afford it.

-The Begining of Leah Wambui’s Real Estate Company
+The Beginning of Leah Wambui’s Real Estate Company

 Wambui’s entrepreneurial skills started blooming.
 At some point, she moved with her car from shop to shop and from city to city looking for customers.
 Finally, after much struggle and determination, she saw a light at the end of the tunnel.
 In 2015, she managed to buy five acres of land in Kitengela.

-At this point, Wambui’s life took another turn for the better.
 That seemingly insane move marked the beginning of Cheriez Properties Limited.
-This is a real estate company that currently boasts of over 200 house units worth more than Ksh.15 million each.
+This is a real estate company that currently boasts of over 200 housing units worth more than Ksh.15 million each.

 While growing up, Wambui drew a lot of inspiration from her maternal aunt who was an entrepreneur.
-She admired her aunt’s way of life.
+She admired her aunt’s way achievements.
 Thus, she made up her mind to one day be just like her.
-She wanted fine things in life.
 Wambui is grateful to her aunt for nurturing her entrepreneurial skills.

-On the other hand, her husband has been her support system in this massive venture.
+Also, her husband has been her support system in this massive venture.
 Together, they have faced the challenges and tackled them head-on.
-Their struggles and triumph is a lesson for all young Africans hoping to tie the knot soon.
+Their struggle and triumph are lessons for all young African lovers hoping to tie the knot soon.
 Always choose a partner that understands your dream and is willing to support you through thick and thin.